-Memorial to the Missing

-Runnymede, Surrey UK
+Memorial to the Missing Runnymede, Surrey UK

-PATRICK EDWARD THOMAS TIERNAN
+PATRICK EDWARD THOMAS TIERNAN 426711

-426711

-Flight Sergeant Patrick Tiernan, the son of James and Mary Tiernan of Murgon in Queensland, was born on 23 June 1914 at Taringa via Brisbane, he attended Murgon State School and then boarded at Nudgee College.
+Flight Sergeant Patrick Tiernan, the son of James and Mary Tiernan of Murgon in Queensland, was born on 23 June 1914 at Taringa via Brisbane, he attended Murgon State School and then boarded at Nudgee College, Brisbane.
 Before enlisting Patrick worked as a law clerk whilst studying law and was previously in the Army Reserve.
-He joined the Air Force on 18 July 1942, did an air gunners course among other things and received his badge on 19 August 1943.
-Patrick embarked from Brisbane on 10 September 1943 bound for the United Kingdom where the ship arrived on 11 October.
+He joined the Air Force on 18 July 1942, did an air gunners course among other courses and received his badge on 19 August 1943.

+Patrick embarked from Brisbane on 11 September 1943, per the SS Matsonia, bound for the United Kingdom where the ship arrived on 19 October.
 After finishing more training in England and attachment to other squadrons, he was posted to 77 Squadron on 25 April 1944.
 Patrick had been promoted to Flight Sergeant on 19 February 1944.

 Halifax MZ715 took off from RAF Full Sutton at 2326 hours on the night of 16/17 June 1944 detailed to bomb Sterkrade, Germany.
 MZ715 was one of seven aircraft from the Squadron that failed to return from the mission.
-CREW:
+The attack was aimed at the Fischer-Tropsch synthetic petrol plant at Sterkrade.
+The weather was bad, thick clouds covered the target and they could do little but bomb the target through the cloud which had little effect on the production of fuel.
+The most fatal event in the history of 77 Squadron

 RAAF Pilot Officer A I Crain Pilot

 RAF Sergeant V Gledhill - Flight Engineer

 RAF Flying Officer T R Davies - Navigator

 RAAF Warrant Officer A A Braid - Air Bomber

 RAF Warrant Officer A J Owen - Wireless Air Gunner RAAF Flight Sergeant P E T Tiernan - Mid Upper Gunner

-RAAF Flight Sergeant A J Burns - Rear Gunner The aircraft exploded in the air throwing Warrant Officer Owen clear, he was captured and became a POW but had to spend some time in hospital recovering from his injuries.
+RAAF Flight Sergeant A J Burns - Rear Gunner

+The aircraft exploded in the air throwing Warrant Officer Owen clear, he was captured and became a POW but had to spend some time in hospital recovering from his injuries.
 Debris was scattered between Ochten and Dodewaard, two small villages on the banks of the Waal.
 The six other members of the crew were killed.

 Pilot Officer Crain, Sergeant Gledhill, Flying Officer Davies and Warrant Officer Braid are buried in the Uden War Cemetery.
-Patrick Tiernan and Flight Sergeant Alfred Burns are buried together in Comrade Grave 316 at Dodewaard General Cemetery Flight Sergeant Tiernan is remembered with Honour at the Australian War Memorial and on the Murgon Roll of Honour.
+Patrick Tiernan and Flight Sergeant Alfred Burns are buried together in Comrade Grave 316 at Dodewaard General Cemetery

+Flight Sergeant Tiernan is remembered with Honour at the Australian War Memorial and on the Murgon Roll of Honour.